SarahMcN25/fundamentals/README.md

 - For the pyplot notebook I heavily relied on the offical [matplotlib pyplot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.html) documentation.

 - For the cao notebook I heavely relied on my lecturer's notes and instruction when extracting and creating the dataframes.
 You can access his notebook [here](https://github.com/ianmcloughlin/cao-points/blob/main/cao-points-analysis.ipynb).
+I also relied on the offical [pandas](https://pandas.pydata.org/docs/user_guide/index.html#user-guide) documentation when analysising the data.

 - I also used the [geeksforgeeks](https://www.geeksforgeeks.org/) website when creating both notebooks.
 This website is user friendly and describes python methods and functions is a very clear and coherent way.
-I would highly recommend you google and read any of their blogs.
+I would highly recommend you google and read any of their blogs if you are new to progamming.

 <br>